Pressure & Flow

 The cell's bronchial tree maximizes gas exchange surface area within a fixed volume.
 River deltas maximize drainage efficiency within a fixed slope.
 Neural dendrites maximize receptor surface within the skull.
 Lightning maximizes charge dissipation within the air.
 These are all the same optimization problem.
 The answer is always the same tree.

-Cross-list: The Block 4.9.2 · The Standing Question 4.9.9
+Cross-list: The Block 4.9.11 · The Standing Question 4.00.9

 In The Block, the fractal geometry appears at the d-orbital and f-orbital scale — the four-leaf clover and the six-lobe rose are probability distributions shaped by the same optimization logic.
 In The Standing Question, ten yes/no questions walk you to a position on consciousness.
-Tab IV asks a harder version: same question, different scale.
+Tab V asks a harder version: same question, different scale.
 The cell is conscious of nothing.
 It just optimizes.
 Does that make the optimization less designed?